Enhancing Vision-Language Model Pre-training with Image-text Pair Pruning Based on Word Frequency: Related work

-In order to train VLMs effectively, Fast Language-Image Pre-training (FLIP)~\cite{li2023flip} removes a large portion of image patches to speedup pre-training VLMs.
+Moreover, Fast Language-Image Pre-training (FLIP)~\cite{li2023flip} removes a large portion of image patches to speed up pre-training VLMs.
 FLIP uses ViT as an image encoder, reducing computation by 2-4$\times$ by removing 50\%-75\% patches of the image while obtaining better accuracy than the unmasked model~\cite{li2023flip}.
 In addition, they randomly masked 50\% of the text to pre-train the VLMs, However, this approach does not work well in text encoders, and the performance of zero-shot classification on ImageNet is decreased.
 Resource-efficient CLIP (RECLIP)~\cite{li2023reclip} employs a smaller version of images for the initial pre-training of CLIP and subsequently fine-tunes the models using larger versions of the images.
 The pre-training RECLIP with an image size of 64 × 64 reduces compute resource usage by approximately 80\% while still outperforming CLIP on image-text retrieval tasks~\cite{li2023reclip}.
 Subsampling of Frequent Words for Contrastive Language-Image Pre-training (SW-CLIP)~\cite{swclip2023ming} proposed a frequency-based word subsampling technique to reduce text length by half for pre-training VLMs, but does not remove image-text pairs.

+\textbf{Data Puning in VLMs:} Several data pruning methods have been developed for Natural Language Processing~\cite{sorscher2022beyond,marion2023less} and Computer Vision~\cite{tan2024data}.
+However, in this work, we focus on multimedia data pruning.
 Metadata-Curated Language-Image Pre-training (MetaCLIP)~\cite{xu2023metaclip} creates a balanced subset based on the metadata distribution to pre-train VLMs.
 To balance the training data, MetaCLIP selects image-text pairs from the data pool where the text contains a metadata entry.
 These metadata entries consist of four components: WordNet synsets, Wiki unigram, Wiki bigram, and Wiki titles.
 MetaCLIP utilizes a rich metadata source with 500k entries covering a wide range of concepts.
-However, it only seeks a balance at the level of the entries (metadata categories), which could lead to certain words being under- or over-represented in the sampled training data.
+However, it only seeks a balance at the level of the entries (metadata categories), which could lead to certain words being under or over-represented in the sampled training data.
 In this paper, we prune image-text pairs based on word frequency to create a more balanced subset for pre-training VLMs.
-Our approach also is easier to implement, as it does not require collecting and filtering thousands of entries or complex curation processes.
+Our approach is also easier to implement, as it does not require collecting and filtering thousands of entries or engaging in complex, time-consuming curation processes.